2024-2025 YMCA Center for Youth Voice Community Advisory Board

 About the Center for Youth Voice Community Advisory Board

-The YMCA Center for Youth Voice Community Advisory Board (CAB) serves as the organizing body for program alumni, parents, donors, and friends who want to ensure the long-term success of the Center, its programs, and its youth participants.
-Members of the board are expected to provide service, support, and counsel, and to advocate for CYV with prospective students, parents, donors, elected officials, and other constituencies as appropriate.
+The YMCA Center for Youth Voice Community Advisory Board (CAB) serves as the organizing body for program alumni, parents, donors, and friends who want to ensure the long-term success of the Center for Youth Voice, its programs, and its youth participants.
+Board members are expected to provide service, support, and counsel, and to advocate for the CYV with prospective students, parents, donors, elected officials, and other constituencies as appropriate.

-The CAB meets in person four times a year:
+The CAB meets in-person four times each year:

 1. A fall kick-off retreat (September)